 The BBC iPlayer Radio app is an essential download.
 It allows you to tune into live stations and access hundreds of shows and podcasts, which you can also download for offline listening.

-The newest version of the app offers a Playlister feature, which enables you to add a song you hear on the radio to a list, which you can then access on other streaming services like Spotify and Deezer.
-It’ll also enable you to remember the songs if you want to buy them at a later date.
+Its Playlister feature enables you to add a song you hear on the radio to a list, which you can then access on other streaming services like Spotify and Deezer.
+It's also handy for remembering the songs if you want to buy them at a later date.

 If your radio habits stretch beyond the Beeb, you can download apps like TuneIn radio to get access to a host of commercial stations and others from all over the world.